1. Who are you guys?

 12. How can I see you perform live?

-I tend to do a headlining tour (in venues or living rooms) once every few years and occasionally some support shows when a bigger band is gracious enough to take me out.
+I tend to do a headlining tour (in venues or living rooms or living zooms) once every few years and occasionally some support shows when a bigger band is gracious enough to take me out.
 If you sign up for the email list, I will send you an email when these shows happen.

 13. What’s the live show like?